Community Development & Education

 Our volunteers pay for their own travel and shared team expenses on mission trips.
-Your donations help maintain the facilities and equipment and fund other programs in Honduras: Education Program, Recycling Program, Community Development, and the Patient Medical Referral Program.
+Your donations help maintain the facilities and equipment and help to fund other programs in support of Honduran families such as the Education Program, Recycling Program, Community Development, and the Patient Medical Referral Program.

 Not Ready To Donate, But I'd Like To Stay Informed